Close

 Step 6: Track Processing Status

 Track your application status using your track and trace code.
-Standard processing takes 15 working days for Schengen visas but can extend up to 60 days.
+Standard processing takes 15 calendar days for Schengen visas (per Article 23 of the EU Visa Code) but can extend up to 45 calendar days in exceptional circumstances.
 Long-stay visa processing takes up to 90 days once the file is complete.
 Do not contact the embassy or consulate about your application, as it is not possible to speed up processing.
 If you have not heard anything after 45 days, contact the VFS Global application center.

 Step 7: Collect Your Decision